 You don’t need to elaborate or go any further.
-Just acknowledge that parent’s loss.
+Just acknowledge the parent’s loss.
 If you’re close to that person, you’ll know whether a hug or physical touch is appropriate.
-Sit with that person in silence, if that feels right or know when to back off and leave the grieving mother or couple alone.
+Sit with that person in silence, if that feels right, or know when to back off and leave the grieving mother or couple alone.
 Read the situation and consider keeping the encounter brief.

 And if it’s you who’s going through this ...